BJeffreyDarmawan/ReviewChallenges/README.md

 # ReviewChallenges
 ReviewChallenges

-I'll update for chapter 4 again later, I need to go to church.
+I'll update for chapter 14 on Sunday, I will be out for a retreat with CiC until Sunday afternoon</br>
 Thank you :)